king-ellie/color-cues/README.md

-# Color Wheel App
+# Color Cues

-The Color Wheel App is a frontend-only web application built with React, TypeScript, and Vite.
+Color Cues is a frontend-only web application built with React, TypeScript, and Vite.
 It allows users to configure and display a rotating background of colors with customizable settings.

 ## Features